Superior, Nebraska: 19th century

 Superior was platted in 1875.
 It was named from the quality of their land.

 In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (3 miles west of Strong City) to Superior.
 At some point, the line from Neva to Lost Springs was pulled but the right of way has not been abandoned.
 This branch line was originally called "Strong City and Superior line" but later the name was shortened to the "Strong City line".
 In 1996, the Atchison, Topeka and Santa Fe Railway merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
 Most locals still refer to this railroad as the "Santa Fe".

 20th century

 Superior was one of the smallest cities in America that supported a professional minor league baseball team, the Superior Senators (1956–58) of the Nebraska State League.
 Superior was the first professional stop in the career of pitcher Jim Kaat, who went on to win 283 games in a 24-year Major League career.

 21st century

 In October 2021, a local grain elevator was the site of a workplace shooting, in which two employees were killed and another person injured.
-The shooter, identified as an employee of the grain elevator who was fired earlier that day, was then killed by another employee who retrieved a shotgun from an office and shot him.
+The shooter, identified as a 61-year-old employee of the grain elevator who was fired earlier that day, was then killed by another employee who retrieved a shotgun from an office and shot him.
+The whole thing lasted about 20 seconds.

+On December 17, 2023, there was a shooting on Idaho street at 11:55 pm.
+One fatality occurred.